Caribbean Charter Vacation

 Where will I dock each night?

-You can chose to pick up a mooring ball at a destination of your choice, anchor in a harbor or even visit ports to find docks and a yacht club, such as The Bitter End Yacht Club and Scrub Island.
+You can chose to pick up a mooring ball at a destination of your choice, anchor in a harbor or even visit ports to find docks and yacht clubs like Scrub Island.

 It’s a tropical paradise complete with an ideal tropical climate complete with tradewinds and plenty of sunshine.
 Daytime temperatures average 79 – 85 degrees, and nighttime temperatures are typically 75 – 80 degrees.
 There can be some quick local rain showers, but they usually last no more than 30 minutes.
 Overall, think of it as, well, outstanding.
 See here for more details.